The Place of Taswawwuf in Traditional Sciences

 And yet for how many of us is this day to day experience?
 Because taswawwuf remedies this and other shortcomings of iman, by increasing the Muslim’s certainty through a systematic way of teaching and dzikr, it has traditionally been regarded as personally obligatory to this pillar of the religion also, and from the earliest centuries of Islam, has proved its worth.

 The last question we will deal with is: What about the bad Sufis we read about, who contravene the teachings of Islam?
 The answer is that there are two meanings of Sufi: the first is “Anyone who considers himself a Sufi,” which is the rule of thumb of Orientalist historians of Sufism and popular writers, who would oppose the “Sufis” to the “‘ulama.”
-I think the Qur’anic verses and ahadits we have Mentioned about the scope and method of true taswawwuf show why we must insist on the primacy of the definition of a Sufi as “a man of religious learning who applied what he knew, so Allah Bequeathed him knowledge of what he did not know.”
+I think the Qur’anic verses and ahadits we have Mentioned the scope and method of true taswawwuf show why we must insist on the primacy of the definition of a Sufi as “a man of religious learning who applied what he knew, so Allah Bequeathed him knowledge of what he did not know.”

-The very first thing a Sufi, as a man of religious learning knows is that the shari’ah and ‘aqidah of Islam are above every human being.
+The very first thing a Sufi, as a man of religious learning, knows is that the shari’ah and ‘aqidah of Islam are above every human being.
 Whoever does not know this will never be a Sufi, except in the Orientalist sense of the word, like someone standing in front of the stock exchange in an expensive suit with a briefcase to convince people he is a stockbroker.
 A real stockbroker is something else.
 Because this distinction is ignored today by otherwise well-meaning Muslims, it is often forgotten that the ‘ulama who have criticised Sufis, such as Imam Abu al-Faraj ‘Abd ar-Rahman ibn ‘Ali ibn al-Jawzy (r.a.) in his Talbis Iblis, “The Devil’s Deception”; or Shaykh Taqi’ ad-Din Ahmad ibn ‘Abd al-Halim ibn Taymiyyah (r.a.) in places in his Fatawa, or Imam Shams ad-Din Abu ‘Abdullah Muhammad ibn Abu Bakr ibn al-Qayyim al-Jawziyyah (r.a.), were not criticising taswawwuf as an ancillary discipline to the shari’ah.
 The proof of this is Imam ibn al-Jawzy’s (r.a.) five-volume Swifat asw-Swafwah, which contains the biographies of the very same Sufis mentioned in Imam Abu al-Qasim ‘Abd al-Karim ibn Huzan al-Qushayri’s (r.a.) famous taswawwuf manual ar-Risalah al-Qushayriyyah.
 Shaykh ibn Taymiyyah (r.a.) considered himself a Sufi of the Qadiri order, and volumes ten and eleven of his thirty-seven-volume Majmu’ al-Fatawa are devoted to taswawwuf.
 And Imam ibn al-Qayyim al-Jawziyyah (r.a.) wrote his three-volume Madarij as-Salikin, a detailed commentary on Imam Abu Isma’il ‘Abdullah ibn Muhammad al-Ansari al-Harawi’s (r.a.) tract on the spiritual stations of the Sufi path, Manazil as-Sa’irin.
 These works show that their authors’ criticisms were not directed at taswawwuf as such, but rather at specific groups of their times, and they should be understood for what they are.

 As in other sciences, mistakes historically did occur in taswawwuf, most of them stemming from not recognising the primacy of shari’ah and ‘aqidah above all else.
 But these mistakes were not different in principle from, for example, the Isra’iliyyat, baseless tales of Bani Isra’il, that crept into tafsir literature, or the mawdhu’at, ahadits forgeries, that crept into the ahadits.
 These were not taken as proof that tafsir was bad, or ahadits was deviance, but rather, in each discipline, the errors were identified and warned against by a’immah of the field, because the ummah needed the rest.
 And such corrections are precisely what we find in books like Imam al-Qushayri’s (r.a.)
 Risalah, Imam al-Ghazali’s (r.a.)
 Ihya’ and other works of Sufism.

-For all of the reasons we have mentioned, taswawwuf was accepted as an essential part of the religion by the ‘ulama of this ummah.
-The proof of this is all the famous scholars of shari’ah sciences who had the higher education of taswawwuf, among them Imam Muhammad Amin ibn ‘Umar ibn ‘Abd al-‘Aziz ibn ‘Abidin (r.a.), Imam Abu Bakr Muhammad ibn Zakariya ar-Razi (r.a.), Imam Ahmad as-Sirhindi (r.a.), Imam Zayn al-‘Abidin Abu Yahya Zakariyyah ibn Muhammad al-Answari (r.a.), Imam ‘Izz ad-Din ‘Abd al-‘Aziz ibn ‘Abd as-Salam ash-Shafi’i (r.a.), Imam Taqi’ ad-Din Muhammad ibn ʻAli ibn Daqiq al-‘Iyd (r.a.), Imam Shibab ad-Din Abu al-‘Abbas Ahmad ibn Muhammad ibn Hajr al-Haytsami (r.a.), S Shah Quthb ad-Din Ahmad Wali’ullah ibn ‘Abd ar-Rahim al-‘Umari ad-Dihlawi (r.a.), Imam ‘Ali ibn Ahmad al-‘Adawi ad-Dardir (r.a.), Imam Ibrahim ibn Muhammad al-Bajuri (r.a.), Shaykh ‘Abd al-Ghani ibn Isma’il an-Nablusi (r.a.), Imam an-Nawawi (r.a.), Imam Taqi’ ad-Din Abu al-Hasan ‘Ali ibn ‘Abd al-Kafi’ as-Subki (r.a.), and Imam Abu al-Fadhl ‘Abd ar-Rahman ibn Abu Bakr ibn Muhammad Jalal ad-Din as-Suyuthi (q.s.).
+For all the reasons we have mentioned, taswawwuf was accepted as an essential part of the religion by the ‘ulama of this ummah.
+The proof of this is all the famous scholars of shari’ah sciences who had the higher education of taswawwuf, among them Imam Muhammad Amin ibn ‘Umar ibn ‘Abd al-‘Aziz ibn ‘Abidin (r.a.), Imam Abu Bakr Muhammad ibn Zakariya ar-Razi (r.a.), Imam Ahmad as-Sirhindi (r.a.), Imam Zayn al-‘Abidin Abu Yahya Zakariyyah ibn Muhammad al-Answari (r.a.), Imam ‘Izz ad-Din ‘Abd al-‘Aziz ibn ‘Abd as-Salam ash-Shafi’i (r.a.), Imam Taqi’ ad-Din Muhammad ibn ʻAli ibn Daqiq al-‘Iyd (r.a.), Imam Shibab ad-Din Abu al-‘Abbas Ahmad ibn Muhammad ibn Hajr al-Haytsami (r.a.), Shah Quthb ad-Din Ahmad Wali’ullah ibn ‘Abd ar-Rahim al-‘Umari ad-Dihlawi (r.a.), Imam ‘Ali ibn Ahmad al-‘Adawi ad-Dardir (r.a.), Imam Ibrahim ibn Muhammad al-Bajuri (r.a.), Shaykh ‘Abd al-Ghani ibn Isma’il an-Nablusi (r.a.), Imam an-Nawawi (r.a.), Imam Taqi’ ad-Din Abu al-Hasan ‘Ali ibn ‘Abd al-Kafi’ as-Subki (r.a.), and Imam Abu al-Fadhl ‘Abd ar-Rahman ibn Abu Bakr ibn Muhammad Jalal ad-Din as-Suyuthi (q.s.).

 Among the Sufis who aided Islam with the sword as well as the pen, to quote Reliance of the Traveller, were, “Such men as the Naqshbandi Shaykh Shamil ad-Daghistani (q.s.), who fought a prolonged war against the Russians in the Caucasus in the nineteenth century; Sayyid Muhammad ‘Abdullah as-Sumali (q.s.), a shaykh of the Swalihiyyah order who led Muslims against the British and Italians in Somalia from 1899 to 1920; the Qadiri, Shaykh ‘Utsman Dan Fudyu (q.s.), who led jihad in Northern Nigeria from 1804 to 1808 to establish Islamic rule; the Qadiri, Shaykh ‘Abd al-Qadir ibn Muhyi ad-Din al-Jaza’iri (q.s.), who led the Algerians against the French from 1832 to 1847; the Darqawi faqir, al-Haj Muhammad al-Ahrash (q.s.), who fought the French in Egypt in 1799; the Tijani shaykh, Shaykh ‘Umar ibn Sa’id al-Futi Thal (q.s.), who led jihad in Guinea, Senegal, and Mali from 1852 to 1864; and the Qadiri, Shaykh Ma’ al-‘Aynayn Muhammad Muswthafa; ibn Muhammad al-Fadhl al-Qalqami (q.s.), who helped marshal Muslim resistance to the French in northern Mauritania and southern Morocco from 1905 to 1909.
 Among the Sufis whose missionary work Islamised entire regions are such men as the founder of the Sanusiyyah order, Shaykh Muhammad ibn ‘Ali as-Sanusi (q.s.), whose efforts and jihad from 1807 to 1859 consolidated Islam as the religion of peoples from the Libyan Desert to sub-Saharan Africa; the Shadzili, Shaykh Muhammad Ma’ruf ibn Ahmad (q.s.) and Qadiri, Shaykh Uways al-Barawi (q.s.), whose efforts spread Islam westward and inland from the East African Coast.”